Intel finds critical holes in secret Management Engine hidden in tons of desktop, server chipsets

 - Celeron N and J series processors

 Intel's Management Engine, at the heart of today's disclosures, is a computer within your computer.
 It is Chipzilla's much maligned coprocessor at the center of its vPro suite of features, and it is present in various chip families.
-It has been assailed as a "backdoor" – a term Intel emphatically rejects – and it is a technology targeted by researchers, some of whom are expected to reveal in detail new ways to exploit the ME next month.
+It has been assailed as a "backdoor" – a term Intel emphatically rejects – and it is a mechanism targeted by researchers at UK-based Positive Technologies, who are set to reveal in detail new ways to exploit the ME next month.

 The Management Engine is a barely documented black box. it has its own CPU and its own operating system – recently, an x86 Quark core and MINIX – that has complete control over the machine, and it functions below and out of sight of the installed operating system and any hypervisors or antivirus tools present.